qstevens/Eris/README.md

 6. Under the "Bot" heading you should now see that your bot has a username and a "token"

-7. Click on "click to reveal" your bot's token
+7. Click on "click to reveal" your bot's token (save this for later)

-Congratulations, you now have your bot token!
-(Save this for later)

-*Obtain your YouTube API Key (You will need a Gmail account for this)*
+Obtain your YouTube API Key (You will need a Gmail account for this)

 1. Go to the Google Developers Console (https://console.developers.google.com/)